 Variations on Taboule

-Use lime juice instead of lemon (or both!) for a different flavor.
 You could also try different flavored/infused olive oils if you think they will be compatible.

 Some recipes call for pomegranate seeds (arils) instead of tomato.